Skip to main content

 Bradley Davis

-Davis joined the District in 2009, previously serving for 10 years in a variety of leadership positions at San Jose State University, including as the AAVP for Faculty Affairs and as the university's Director of Equal Opportunity.
+Davis joined the District in 2009 after a decade in leadership roles at San Jose State University, including serving as Associate Vice President for Faculty Affairs and as the university’s Director of Equal Opportunity.
+He is a regularly invited presenter for public and state agencies.

-Davis holds a juris doctorate from Syracuse University's College of Law and earned a bachelor's degree in psychology from Gannon University.
+Davis is a frequently invited presenter for public and state agencies on a broad range of higher education topics.
+He has taught in Higher Education for more than two decades, including the Leadership Graduate Program at Santa Clara University and the San José State University HELM Program.
+Davis holds a juris doctorate from Syracuse University’s College of Law and a bachelor’s degree in psychology from Gannon University.
 He lives in Foster City with his wife Angie.
-They are the proud parents of son Gavin, a junior political science major at UCSD, and daughter Lauren a freshman economics major at UC Berkeley.
+They are the proud parents of Gavin, a senior political science major at UCSD, and Lauren, a sophomore economics major at UC Berkeley.

 Brad Davis